theEmperorofDaiViet/sportify/README.md

 Finally, if NetBeans asks for Tomcat authentication, open the tomcat-users.xml file in the [/conf](/) folder under the Tomcat directory to see the username and password.
 You can change them if you want.

-After that, the application will running on port 8080 by default.
+After that, the application will run on port 8080 by default.
 A new tab in your browser will be opened automatically, showing the home page of the application, or at least I hope so...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>